NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_registries.rst

 To create a plugin registry, we first must define what needs to be in each registry.
 At its top level, a plugin registry defines three keys:
 *{module_based, yaml_based, text_based}*.
-These keys encapsulate the three plugin types used in GeoIPS.
+These keys represent the three available plugin types used in GeoIPS.
 For example, a module_based plugin can be an algorithm, reader, etc.
 A text_based plugin (while not many exist), defines a custom ASCII palette used by some plugins.
 A yaml_based plugin, as its name implies, is a yaml file which defines properties for a certain plugin.
 This can be a product, product_default, sector, etc.